 A diet high in veggies is the secret to good blood sugar control and kicking diabetes.

 What Carbs Should People With Diabetes Avoid?

-People with diabetes should limit or avoid low-quality processed carbs that contain added sugars because they raise your blood sugar quickly but aren’t rich in nutrients.
+People with diabetes should avoid low-quality processed carbs that contain added sugars because they raise your blood sugar quickly but aren’t rich in nutrients.

 Those unhealthy carbohydrates include:

 - Refined grains like white bread, pretzels, rice, and other cereals and foods baked with white flour